BhangalePratik/Whatsapp-Stranger/README.md

 This is my first time accessing github from my local computer.
 Nicely added

-Its working better than I thought
+I fucked  I thought it is working fine but its not working fine. what should I do